rihan-noush/Heimdall/README.md

 ` cd sih-codefellas `

 ### Launch the backend server ###
-Heimdall relies on main.py to process validation strings and serve web elements <br>
+Heimdall relies on main.py to process validation strings and serve web elements. <br>
 ` python main.py `

 ### Access the application dashboard ###
-Open your browser and navigate to the local host address provided in your terminal output (typically http://127.0.0.1:8000 or http://localhost:5000).
+Open your browser and navigate to the local host address provided in your terminal output.